-- 4.5.1 If a vacancy occurs in a position of College Representative, the President, after consulting with the EDC in person or in writing, must nominate an ordinary member of the Association enrolled in the relevant College and a university program qualifying the member to be elected to that vacancy to fill the vacancy as soon as practicably possible. - 4.5.2 The President may, upon consultation in person or in writing with the relevant College Representative or, if unavailable, the EDC, co-opt an ordinary member of the Association enrolled in the relevant College and a university program qualifying to member to be elected to that vacancy to be an interim College Representative until the next College Representative Council meeting of the Association or until the vacancy is filled in accordance to 4.5.1. - 4.5.3 If the vacancy in position of College Representative is not filled before the next Education Council meeting of the Association, then: - (a) whoever convenes the next Education Council meeting of the Association in accordance with this Constitution must include on the agenda a call for nominations to fill the vacancy; and - (b) at that Education Council meeting any ordinary member of the Association enrolled in the relevant College may nominate to fill the vacancy in accordance with the Regulations.
+- 4.5.1 If a vacancy occurs in a position of College Representative, the President, after consulting with the in person or in writing, must nominate an ordinary member of the Association enrolled in the relevant College to fill the vacancy as soon as practicably possible. - 4.5.2 The President may, upon consultation in person or in writing with the relevant College Representative or, if unavailable, the EDC, co-opt an ordinary member of the Association enrolled in the relevant College to be an interim College Representative until the next Education Council meeting of the Association or until the vacancy is filled in accordance to 4.5.1. - 4.5.3 If the vacancy in position of College Representative is not filled before the next College Representative Council meeting of the Association, then: - (a) whoever convenes the next College Representative Council meeting of the Association in accordance with this Constitution must include on the agenda a call for nominations to fill the vacancy; and - (b) at that College Representative Council meeting any ordinary member of the Association enrolled in the relevant College may nominate to fill the vacancy in accordance with the Regulations.